-Procedures and Pre-Activities:
+Procedures and Activities:

 - 1. State the learning objective. - 2.
 Read related literature. - 3.
 Discuss the rainforest as compared to other types of forests.
 Refer to classroom text materials for clarification. - 4.
 Discuss how climate, regional temperature and humidity impact the environment.
-Ask students to give examples of local animals and their habitats.
-Generate questions about their examples and compare to rainforest habitats. - 5.
+Ask students to give examples of habitats that vary as a result of location and climate. - 5.
 Present background information and related pictures.
 Continue discussion of key points in the presentation.